smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 And then, the colors started fading.
 Not all at once, but slowly, like paint washing off in rain.
 The neon twilight became just darkness.
 The thread blooms on the walls became just cracks.
 The pulsing lights became emergency strobes.

 Elise blinked.
 She looked down.
 Bodies.
 Not blooming.
 Not glowing.
 Just bodies.
 People in uniforms.
 Lab coats.
 Coveralls.
 Blood on the white floors.
-Real blood.
-Red.
-Not blue-green.

-So many bodies.
+Real, red blood.

 Her hands were shaking.
 The bio-suture gun was empty.
 Cartridges scattered around her feet.
 How many had she-?